ranbo/ranbo.github.io/README.md

 necessary when addressing him.

-Instead of creating a music video to go with this song, I thought it would be fun to make a video game out of it instead, which I did for his 31st birthday.
+Instead of creating a music video to go with this song, I thought it would be fun to make a video game out of it, which I did for his 31st birthday.

 ## GitHub